luoyetx/luoyetx.github.io/content/pages/about.md

 ### Education

-- 2015.09 ~ present, Master's degree, Huazhong University of Science and Technology.
+- 2015.09 ~ 2018.06, Master's degree, Huazhong University of Science and Technology.
-- 2011.09 ~ 2015.07, Bachelor's degree, Huazhong University of Science and Technology.
+- 2011.09 ~ 2015.06, Bachelor's degree, Huazhong University of Science and Technology.

 ### Experience

-- 2017.06 ~ 2017.08, Research and Development Intern at [SenseTime](https://www.sensetime.com/).
+- 2017.06 ~ 2017.08, Research and Development Intern at [SenseTime Beijing](https://www.sensetime.com/), focused on Text Recognition and Data Generation.

 ### Skills